-Design Style: Caleb Anderson, owner of Caleb Anderson Design, steps beyond the boundaries of tradition to create designs described as “bespoke, sophisticated and youthful,” capitalizing on the beauty found in slightly imperfect or askew elements.
+Design Style: Caleb Anderson, owner of Caleb Anderson Design, capitalizes on the beauty found in slightly imperfect or askew elements to create designs described as “bespoke, sophisticated and youthful.”
 He particularly loves contrast and texture in a space, which makes his design arrangements so unique.
+His work is done primarily in New York City and the Hamptons and focuses on breathing new life into luxury-inspired design.

 Design Style: Tamara’s blog, Nest By Tamara, describes her style as “sophisticated cottage.”
-With over twenty years experience working as an interior designer, her designs are an eclectic mix of New York City elegance and relaxed Hamptons vibes.
+With over twenty years experience working as an interior designer, her designs are an eclectic mix of New York City elegance and relaxed Hamptons vibes, with inspiration from across the globe.

-Design Style: Charlotte’s company, Charlotte Lucas Interior Design, is a blend of modern and classic, mixing patterns and colors for eclectic yet tasteful arrangements.
+Design Style: Charlotte Lucas Interior Design is a blend of modern and classic, mixing patterns and colors for eclectic yet tasteful arrangements.
+Integrating antiques and family heirlooms into designs helps her work make a major impact.
 Her mix of old and new captures the spirit of the modern family, picking up elements dear to the home and the individual and presenting them in entirely new, fresh ways.

 Design Style: Young Huh creates warm, inviting environments that are equally elegant, approachable and immaculate.
 Her talent is so versatile that she can go from completely reconstructing a farmhouse kitchen to capture a client’s memories of a childhood home, to playing with subtle texture and color variations to create unique, layered looks.